BENEFITS FOR BARBADOS

 RSB does not emit any greenhouse or polluting gases: Its hydrogen storage system runs on the water cycle and only emits small amounts of pure water as steam.

 RSB's hybrid system offers a stable, grid-friendly, renewable generation and storage solution that releases energy during the day and at night while minimising the use of Lithium batteries.

 The facility will power 16 000 Barbadians with clean and stable electricity while reducing local CO2 emissions by 48 000 tons per year.

 JOBS AND KNOWLEDGE TRANSFER

-RSB will create 130 jobs during construction activities and 20 jobs for ongoing operations and maintenance.
+RSB will create 150 jobs during construction activities, 10 jobs will be created to work at the sheep farm and 20 jobs for ongoing operations and maintenance.
 Local people will be trained with the necessary skills to fully operate in this hybrid solar renewable and hydrogen facility.

 With the implementation of RSB's project, Barbados will become the front-runner in renewable energy innovation in the Caribbean.

-RSB will be compliant with the latest guidance from experts in order to better withstand extreme weather conditions such as Category 5 hurricanes, lightning storms and earthquakes.
+RSB will be compliant with the latest guidance from experts in order to better withstand extreme weather conditions such as hurricanes, lightning storms and earthquakes.

 RSB will be generally self-sufficient, storing adequate water from both potable and rainwater sources water to allow for at minimum 6 days of continuous operation.

 After 25 years of operation, both the solar panels and hydrogen storage technologies can be refitted for further generation cycles, with all used components being recycled.